 - No utility payments

 Cost of care in one of the communities during the daytime runs between $5 and $45.
 (Note: This does not include rental costs.)
 Compare this to the nearly $100 private duty cost for a four-hour visit at a family home.
 For 24-hour care in a senior living community, the cost would be around $260 compared to the $500 cost for care in the senior’s original home.
+Cost advantages are gained because aides are helping many people in the building, so costs are shared.
+In fact, organizations like Bethesda do not require a four-hour minimum.
+Rather, 15-minute incremental services can be accommodated.

 Plus, at a senior living community, the senior’s care needs are continually evaluated, to ensure that the proper level of care is always received.